CutbackTG/infernal-festival/README.md

  1. Find your Github Pages URL:
  - In the ***Github Pages*** section under ***settings***, you will see a URL that will look like: https://yourusername.githuib.io/infernal-festival/
- - This URL is your live website (as stated previously this may take a minute or two to appear, simply refresh the page periodically until it appears on the page)
+ - This URL is your live website (as stated previously, this may take a minute or two to appear, simply refresh the page periodically until it appears on the page)
  - Click the link to open your deployed website in your browser.

  **Step 4: Updating your website**